alexandre-lelain/nocode-nobug/src/pages/react-refs/index.md

 There might be some edge cases (_very rare_) where you might want to attach a `ref` to a React component.

-`refs` cannot be given to functional components as is - it requires to use the `React.forwardRef` HOC we'll go though later.
+`refs` cannot be given to **functional components** as is - it requires to use the `React.forwardRef` HOC we'll go though later.
 After all, this is what this article is about!

 Functional components, or stateless components, cannot have a `ref` attached because there is no state to attach the `ref` to.
-It as simply as that.
-Like said previously, the hooks solves this problem since **react@^16.8.0**
+It as simple as that.
+Like said previously, the hooks solve this problem since **react@^16.8.0**.

 However, you can give a `ref` to a **Class Component**.

 In this case, your `ref`:

-- is an instance of your Class
+- is an instance of your Class Component
 - extends the class [React.Component](https://en.reactjs.org/docs/react-component.html)

 That said, you will have access to the `state`, the `props` and the `context` of the component your `ref` was attached to.